 Amp Hours are usually measured using the ’20-hour rate.’
 What that means is that if you used all the power that a battery can hold over a 20-hour period, then you would have used X amount of amp hours, with X being the Amp Hours at the 20 hour rate.

 Why the 20-hour distinction?
-This is used because batteries supply more total Amp Hours when power is used very slowly, and they supply less Amp Hours when the power is used quickly (high draw).
+This is because batteries supply more total Amp Hours when their power is used very slowly, and they supply less Amp Hours when the power is used quickly (high draw).
 That ironically means that people who use the most power actually get the least amount of total power from their batteries.

 The most important thing about the 20-hour rate is that it gives you good comparative data between batteries.
 Our Trojan T-105s have 225AH of capacity at 20 hours.
 I can compare that to other batteries and then know what to expect if I switch or upgrade.

 If the battery I’m comparing it with has a wonky rating – like a 1-hour rate, then it’s next to impossible to compare the batteries.
 Be careful of any battery that doesn’t come with a 20-hour Amp Hour rating, as some cheap batteries will try to trick you with weird measurements.